 Started in 2002, The Seattle-Tacoma International Airport (STIA) Scholarship is the Foundation’s longest running scholarship.
 This needs-based scholarship is funded through the annual the Seattle-Tacoma International Airport Scholarship charity golf tournament (sponsored by volunteer employees of the Port of Seattle and HMS Host).

-Three scholarships are awarded annually to three graduating seniors who attend a Highline Public School and will be pursuing a college education.
+Three scholarships (two for $20,000 and one for $10,000) are awarded annually to three graduating seniors who attend a Highline Public School and will be pursuing a college education.
 Students who are motivated to pursue a science, technology, engineering, or math (STEM) education and career are encouraged to apply for a STIA scholarship.
 All scholarships are distributed over a 2-year period.
-Please visit our main scholarship page for eligibility information and how to apply.

 2017 STIA Scholarship Recipients: